-Family Health Insurance
+Health Insurance for Families

 In a few short minutes will quickly show you a range of options from health funds to suit your family.
 Simply mix and match what you need from hospital and / or extras, and then leave out what’s not important.

-• 1.FAMILY HOSPITAL COVER
+• 1.FAMILY HOSPITAL INSURANCE COVER

+These levels are no different whether you’re taking out cover as a single, couple, senior, or family.
 In short, the higher the level of cover you get as a family, the more procedures and specialists you will both be covered for.

 This might be an important factor for when you give birth, as you’ll likely be thinking about where you want to have your baby and the care you want immediately after (such as staying in a hotel).